r12king/r12king.github.io/index.md

 I currently work for General Motors using cutting edge tools to solve real world business problems with high impact.

 ## History
-born in Memphis, Tennessee
-living in Detroit
+born and raised in Memphis, Tennessee lived in Raleigh, NC living in Detroit

-born in India
-grew up in New Jersey, the Garden State living in New York City

 ## Education
 MS in advanced analytics from The Institute for Advanced Analytics at NC State University